CUOTR/Credit_Rating_Performance_Python_Project/README.md

 # CREDIT RATING PERFORMANCE - PYTHON

 ## BUSINESS PROBLEM
+To assess whether a loan is potentially risky or not, banks or financial institutions must evaluate many factors such as the financial health of the borrower, the loan amount, interest rates, ...
+Generally, banks usually classify loans into grades for easier monitoring.

 This project analyzes a consumer loan dataset to evaluate the performance of the internal credit rating system 'sub_grade'.
-The main objective is to assess whether the rating grades (from A1 to G5) effectively discriminate credit risk by examining actual default rate across different grades.
+The main objective is to assess whether the rating grades from A1 to G5 effectively discriminate credit risk by examining actual default rate across different grades.

 ## DATASET
 Description: CREDIT_RATING.CSV includes